FTX founder Bankman-Fried's extradition looms as FBI arrives in Bahamas | Law-Order

 On Monday, following the news reports he had agreed to be extradited, Bankman-Fried arrived at the courthouse in a black van marked "Corrections" wearing a blue suit jacket and white shirt - a contrast to the casual attire he was known for while running FTX.
 At the hearing, his local defense lawyer Jerone Roberts said he was not informed of the purpose of the proceeding.
 After a brief recess, Roberts said his client had seen an affidavit outlining the charges against him, but wanted access to the full U.S. indictment against him before consenting to extradition.

 The proceedings were then adjourned.
-They had been expected to resume on Tuesday morning, but Bankman-Fried's legal papers were not ready in time, according to Doan Cleare, The Bahamas' acting commissioner of Corrections.
-Cleare told Reuters Bankman-Fried signed those papers around noon on Tuesday.
+They had been expected to resume on Tuesday morning, but Bankman-Fried's legal papers were not ready in time.
 Bankman-Fried rode a crypto boom to become a billionaire several times over and an influential U.S. political donor, before FTX's crash wiped out his wealth and tarnished his reputation.
 The collapse was driven by a wave of customer withdrawals amid concerns over commingling of funds with Alameda.

 The $32-billion exchange declared bankruptcy on Nov.
 11, and Bankman-Fried stepped down as CEO the same day.
 He has since been detained at The Bahamas Department of Corrections in Nassau, known as Fox Hill prison.
 The U.S. State Department in a 2021 report described conditions at the facility as "harsh," citing overcrowding, rodent infestation and prisoners relying on buckets as toilets.